 A low-budget B-Western but still good

-Despite all those movies like Colt .45 and Winchester ’73, the shotgun was the real weapon of the West.
+Despite movies such as Colt .45 and Winchester ’73, the shotgun was the real weapon of the West.
 Ubiquitous, powerful, not requiring particular skill, it was as effective as it was easy to use.

 It was the title of a Sterling Hayden B-Western of the mid-fifties too.
 Co-written by Rory Calhoun (with some good punchlines) and directed by the ultra-experienced Lesley Selander, it is a bit slow and talky occasionally (unusually for Selander) but overall it’s quite a tight little oater with exciting moments, and it's tough, gritty and uncompromising.
 It’s mid-budget and it’s in color, has some nice Arizona scenery and it has, yet again, Ben Thompson in it.

 Nice AZ locations

 Ben Thompson’s name was used, rather like John Ringo’s, as a standard gunslinger moniker.
 The screen Ben Thompsons had little or nothing to do with the real one.
 The name just sounded gunslingery.
 The real Thompson (1843 – 1884) fought for the Confederacy, then the Emperor of Mexico, and gained a reputation as a gunfighter.
 He went to Dodge and was hired in 1881 as marshal in Austin, Texas, where he was very effective.
 He was murdered at the age of 40 in San Antonio in the so-called Vaudeville Theater Ambush.